etching-net/etching-net.github.io/README.md

 ### Who contributes?

 You.
 Yes, you!
-This effort would be impossibly time-consuming and expensive for an individual, but it's great fun to chip away at as part of a global community.
+This undertaking would be impossibly time-consuming and expensive for an individual, but it's great fun to chip away at as part of a global community.

 Here are three ways you can help right now: